BYLAWS of the CENTRAL VIRGINIA INTERGROUP of OVEREATERS ANONYMOUS

 9.may be removed after two (2) consecutive and unexcused absences from either a face to face or virtual intergroup meeting

-The Intergroup shall meet a minimum of bi-monthly either face to face or by virtual means at a time and place designated by a majority of the voting members.
+The Intergroup shall meet a minimum of bi-monthly either face to face or by virtual means at a time designated by a majority of the voting members.

 Section 2 - Annual Meetings

-An annual meeting shall be held in the month of September for the election of officers.
+An annual face to face meeting shall be held in the month of September for the election of officers.
 The World Service Business Conference (WSBC) Delegate(s) and Region Representative(s) shall be elected every other year in August.
-An additional annual meeting shall be held in the month of October for the planning and budgeting of the fiscal year.
+An additional face to face annual meeting shall be held in the month of October for the planning and budgeting of the fiscal year.

 Section 3 - Special Meetings